 5. Learn from feedback

-No work instruction; digitized or not, is perfect.
+No work instruction; digital or not, is perfect.
 There may be flaws, gaps, and lapses that only a fresh perspective can spot.
 Whereas you may consider it spot-on, an operator may see the text as indecipherable or the visuals as unclear.
 Even yet, operators may be locked out of the document altogether.

-Feedback – enabled on a Connected Worker platform – allows you to implement swift corrections, improve the organization (and permission management) of the document, and ‘error-proof’ future instructions.
+Feedback – enabled on a Connected Worker platform – allows you to implement swift corrections, improve the organization (and permission management) of the document, and ‘error-proof’ future work instructions.